What We Offer

 Counseling Services offers various workshops for students where they can learn about health and wellness.
 These workshops are didactic and experiential in nature, and any SU student can attend.

 - Mindfulness - In this 4-week workshop students learn how to center themselves in the present moment in order to better move forward toward the life they want and envision.
-The first running of this group will be held on Wednesdays from 3 pm to 4:30 pm, beginning September 18th.
+The first running of this group will be held on Tuesdays from 3 pm to 4:30 pm, beginning February 11th.

 - Guided Meditation - This is a once weekly open group, which means there is no signing up, just show up, that focuses on relaxation through guided meditation and guided imagery.
 This group will be held every Wednesday from 12:20 pm to 1 pm.